odil-T/Electric-Vehicle-Data-Analysis/README.md

 The dataset used can be found [here](https://catalog.data.gov/dataset/electric-vehicle-population-data).

+### File Information

+`initialize_db.sql` has the SQL statements needed to initialize the database and the table in MySQL.

+`load_data_mysql.py` is the script used to clean the data in Python using pandas and load the data to MySQL.

 `all_queries.sql` file contains the SQL statements that can query the dataset for data analysis.
-MySQL database management system was used.

-Power BI was used to build the visualizations. `electric_vehicle_dashboard.pbix` file stores the visualizations built using
+`electric_vehicle_dashboard.pbix` file stores the visualizations built using Power BI.

+### Questions Answered

 Below are the questions that were answered through data analysis of this dataset:
 1. In which counties are electric vehicles most concentrated?